Anxiety During the Perinatal Period

 First trimester

 Becoming a parent is a very important transition in life.
 Even if you really wanted to welcome a baby in your life, you’re quickly faced with many unknowns.
 You’ll face questions, concerns that sometimes come without answers.
-We lose control of many things, like a woman during pregnancy, with all her physiological, body and hormonal changes.
-Each day we learn to function with different symptoms throughout gestation, then with our children.
+We lose control of many things, each day we learn to function with different symptoms throughout gestation, then with our children.
 It requires continual adaptation, shuffling our daily life during each stage.

 Based on current literature, a high degree of anxiety is experienced during the perinatal period, twice as much as usual.
 This is even higher for women.
-One person in four will have symptoms associated with anxiety during this period, upsetting their lives.
-It’s often argued that future anxiety symptoms are due to this stage.
-The signs are more frequent and intense for people who are already experiencing anxiety about becoming parents.
-For some people, becoming parents is harder to take than for others.
-Anxiety is a persistent problem, but we don’t know a lot about it.
+1 person in 4 will have symptoms associated with anxiety during this period.
+The signs are more frequent and intense for people who are already experiencing anxiety.

 In this article: